-With my web design package you may set up as many email addresses as you wish, the only limit being your hosting package size.
+With our web design package, you may set up as many email addresses as you wish, the only limit being your hosting package size.

 And if you set up your emails using POP (in Gmail, for instance) you won’t even have to worry about using your hosting space.

 Your event planning website comes with Google Analytics installed.
 Check it any time you wish.

 You also receive a weekly report that sends out once a week and shares info like which keywords brought people to your website, where they’re from and which pages they visited.

 Your website also contains a search box that records what people search for when they use it.

 This is an invaluable tool in determining what the market desires.

 Your website will look great on any size screen.